 This course introduces the core concepts, principles and technologies that are utilized to visualize data.
 Students will learn about that different dimensions of data, how different types of data are encoded and how to analyze, summarize and visualize data.
 Spreadsheet-based and web-based visualization tools will be utilized throughout the course.
 Pre-requisites: BUAN 227, BUAN 205/CIS 205.

 BUAN 327.
-Advanced Business Statistics.
+Regression & Forecasting Modeling for Business Applications.
 3 Credits.

 The course aims to broaden students' knowledge of statistics as an instrument for extracting information from data and a basis for enhanced decision-making in every aspect of business.
 Topics include regression analysis, time series forecasting, Analysis of Variance (ANOVA), and design of experiments.